rackerlabs/support-how-to/content/how-to/cloud-servers/elliptic-curve-operations/index.md

 Currently, OpenSSL supports the following EC algorithms:

  -  Elliptic Curve Diffie Hellman (ECDH) for key agreement
- -  Elliptic Curve Digital Signature Algorithm (ECDSA) for signing/verifying
+ -  Elliptic Curve Digital Signature Algorithm (ECDSA) for signing and verifying

-`x25519`, `ed25519`, and `ed448` aren't standard EC curves, so you can't use `ecparams` or `ec` subcommands to work with them.
-If you need to generate `x25519` or `ed25519` keys, see the `genpkey` subcommand.
+`ecparams` and `ec` do not support the `x25519`, `ed25519`, and `ed448` curves.
+See the `genpkey` subcommand for information about those curves.

 ### EC private key file formats

-By default, OpenSSL works with Privacy Enhanced Mail (PEM) files for storing EC private keys.
-These text files contain base-64 encoded data.
-A traditional format private key file in PEM format looks similar to the following example in a file with a `.pem` extension:
+OpenSSL uses Privacy Enhanced Mail (PEM) files to  store EC private keys by default.
+These files contain base-64 encoded data and use the **.pem** extension.
+The following example shows a private key file in PEM format.

     -----BEGIN EC PRIVATE KEY-----
     MIIBIAIBAQQYd8yhaE899FaH3sw8aD4F/vtpMVBLfVqmoIHKMIHHAgEBMCQGByqG